Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-task-graphs/getting-started-with-task-graphs.md

 ## Conclusion And Resources
 Duration: 1

-To streamline complex workflows in Snowflake, task graphs (or directed acyclic graphs, DAGs) enable seamless automation of task sequences.
+To streamline complex workflows in Snowflake, task graphs enable seamless automation of task sequences.
 By defining dependencies between a root task and subsequent child tasks, you can ensure efficient, orderly execution from start to finish.
-Tasks flow in a single direction, preventing any task from triggering an earlier one and ensuring stability across the workflow.
-Additionally, each task in a DAG can have multiple dependencies and child tasks, giving you the flexibility to design intricate, resilient processes.

-This quickstart provides a practical example of a task graph to help you understand and apply this functionality in Snowflake.
-Start building your own Snowflake Task DAG today and unlock the power of automated, structured workflows in your Snowflake environment!
+This quickstart provided a practical example of a task graph to help you understand and apply this functionality in Snowflake.
+Start building your own Snowflake Task Graph today and unlock the power of automated, structured workflows in your Snowflake environment!

 ### What You Learned
-- How to build tasks with dependencies that build into a DAG
+- How to build tasks with dependencies that build into a task graph
 - How to view task history
-- How to view and monitor task DAGs
+- How to view and monitor task graphs

 ### Related Resources
 - [Task Graphs](https://docs.snowflake.com/en/user-guide/tasks-graphs)